ariary/QueenSono/README.md

 ## options
 - client :size of packet
 - client: delay
-- server: truncated (accept truncated data, with delay in parameter, wait for delay*NB packet and close all after
+- server: truncated (accept truncated data, with delay in parameter, wait for delay*NB packets seconds(plus a few) and close all after)
 - client: filename or simple message
 - server: save in file or print out